 Elara on the other hand was built cutting no corners and it's selling point is also its price point.
 You can get a studio here for the low to mid $100's and go on up from there (they even have 5 bedroom suites priced as low as $700 a night, date dependent of course).

-The rooms however are by no means "standard", with leather headboards, backlighting, sectional couches, kitchens with black marble countertops, full refrigerator, stainless steel appliances, dishwasher, a clothes washer and dryer (NOT common in Vegas, let alone hotel rooms anywhere), themed artwork and floor to ceiling windows to name just a few of the touches.
+The rooms however are by no means "standard", with leather headboards, backlighting, sectional couches, kitchens with black granite countertops, full refrigerator, stainless steel appliances, dishwasher, a clothes washer and dryer (NOT common in Vegas, let alone hotel rooms anywhere), themed artwork and floor to ceiling windows to name just a few of the touches.

 Speaking of windows, most strip properties will have your regular sized ones, which is fine, however, I can't overstate enough the allure of the strip when viewed thru a wall of glass.
 By day you'll see as far as your vision allows, while by night, there's really no way to explain all the lights illuminating the strip.

 We stayed in the "1 Bedroom Jr. Suite", which is just one notch up from the still very impressive "Studio Suite", room 2222.
 Storage wasn't an issue with plenty of closet space and additional shelving behind the sectional sofa.
 I was also impressed by the number of tv's in the unit, 5 to be exact with one each in the living room, bedroom, BATHROOM & Kitchen (baller status right!?!).
 And for the 5th.....